- How Much Money Is Needed To Invest In Rental Property?

-In a lot of cases, appraisers are submit valuations taking into account feedback by third parties.
+In a lot of cases, appraisers submit valuations taking into account feedback from third parties.

 For example, if a bank wants to finance a transaction that was closed at $300,000, they might put pressure on appraisers to value the property as such since they are the ones paying the appraisers in the first place.

-Having the appraised valued match with the transaction price allows the lender to approve a loan at a desirable loan-to-value.
+Having the appraised value match with the transaction price allows the lender to approve a loan at a desirable loan-to-value.